The contents of this page have been archived. This represents Council’s advocacy position prior to the 2022 State and Federal elections.

 The Elwood foreshore is an important and valued place in our City.
-Locals and visitors enjoy it all year round and it is home to 12 clubs and associations, a restaurant, wellness centre, cafe and a kindergarten.
+Locals and visitors enjoy it all year round.
+It is home to 12 clubs and associations, a restaurant, a wellness centre and cafe, and a kindergarten.

 What is the ask?

-Council requests the Victorian and Australian Governments partner with us on the Elwood Foreshore Redevelopment to co-fund the project.
+Council requests that the Victorian Government and Australian Governments partner on Elwood Foreshore Redevelopment to co-fund the project.

-What is the issue this initiative will address?
+What is the issue that this initiative will address?

 What is Council proposing?

-City of Port Phillip is proactively planning for this renewal in a staged process over several years to ensure the foreshore remains a high-quality public and natural place.
+City of Port Phillip is proactively planning for its renewal, in a staged process over several years to ensure the foreshore remains a high-quality public and natural place.
 Through the redevelopment Council is seeking to replace aged infrastructure, improve compliance and accessibility issues, and address risks of climate change.

-Council has developed a site plan that considers Elwood Foreshore as a whole, rather than looking at each building or structure in isolation.
-Our goal is to ensure all buildings and structures work well together to improve the Elwood foreshore experience, so it better meets the evolving needs of our community.
+Council has developed a Elwood Foreshore site plan that considers Elwood Foreshore as a whole, rather than looking at each building or structure in isolation.
+Our goal is to ensure all buildings and structures work well together to improve the Elwood foreshore experience to better meet the evolving needs of our community.